RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1906/Overview/README.md

 ## Product Description

-The RAK1906 WisBlock Environmental Sensor module, part of the RAK WisBlock Sensor series, is a 4-in-1 digital sensor board that comprises gas, humidity pressure, and temperature sensor, based on the Bosch® BME680 module.
+The RAK1906 WisBlock Environmental Sensor module, part of the RAK WisBlock Sensor series, is a 4-in-1 digital sensor board that comprises gas, humidity pressure, and temperature sensor based on the Bosch® BME680 module.
 The RAK1906 is ideal for applications such as indoor air quality, home automation, and building IoT solutions.

 ## Product Features